sequelize/website/docs/other-topics/dialect-specific-things.md

 const sequelize = new Sequelize('servicename', 'username', 'password', {
   dialect: 'oracle',
   host: 'hostname',
+  [port: 'port number',]
 });
 ```

+The default port number is 1521.
+User can provide the port number as options.

 :::note

 `Sequelize.Datatypes.TEXT` doesn't support `where` option.